polypoly-eu/polyPod/dev-utils/visualise-ui-hierarchy/README.md

 # Visualise (the) UI hierarchy (of polyPod features)

+An experimental setup for analysing and visualising UI component hierarchy and reuse in polyPod features.

 ## Requirements

 Aside from the stuff you probably already have (Node, Make, Python and Git), you